 - Let bread sit for 30 minutes to an hour to soak in some of the egg mixture.

-- Preheat oven to 350°F and cover the stuffed french toast with foil.
+- Preheat oven to 350°F, sprinkle the remaining 1/2 cup brown sugar over the top of the bread and cover the stuffed french toast with foil.

 - Bake for 15 minutes and remove the tinfoil.
 Continue to bake for an additional 30 minutes, until the custard is cooked.

 - Remove and let rest for 10 minutes.
 Serve with maple syrup, whipped cream, and more berries if desired!

 Storage: This french toast is best eaten immediately, but if you have leftovers you can store them in an airtight container and keep them in the refrigerator.
 The longer it is stored the soggier it will become.

 Amount Per Serving: Calories: 489Total Fat: 17gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 150mgSodium: 526mgCarbohydrates: 71gFiber: 3gSugar: 36gProtein: 14g

 Looking for more easy breakfast ideas?
 Check out some of these: